Civilian: Legal usage in war

+Legal scholar Emily Crawford has noted that, "given the centrality of the concept of civilian status to the law of armed conflict, it is noteworthy that civilians do not have their own discrete definition; rather, civilians are defined in the negative in relation to combatants in the treaty law of armed conflict."
+No definition of the term "civilian" is contained in the Hague Regulations or the 1949 Geneva Conventions — including the Fourth Geneva Convention, which relates to the treatment of civilians in time of war.
+Protocol I to the Geneva Conventions of 1977 is the first IHL instrument to define the term.

-The definition is negative and defines civilians as persons who do not belong to definite categories.
-The categories of persons mentioned in Article 4A(1), (2), (3) and (6) of the Third Convention and in Article 43 of the Protocol I are combatants.
-Therefore, the Commentary to the Protocol pointed that anyone who is not a member of the armed forces and does not take part of hostilities in time of war is a civilian.
+The Commentary to Protocol I to the Geneva Conventions of 1977 has pointed out that anyone who is not a member of the armed forces and does not take part of hostilities in time of war is a civilian.
 Civilians cannot take part in armed conflict.
 Civilians are given protection under the Geneva Conventions and Protocols thereto.
+Article 50 defines civilians in international armed conflict as "all persons who are neither members of the armed forces of a party to the conflict nor participants in a levée en masse."
 Article 51 describes the protection that must be given to the civilian population and individual civilians.

-Chapter III of Protocol I regulates the targeting of civilian objects.
-Article 8(2)(b)(i) of the 1998 Rome Statute of the International Criminal Court also includes this in its list of war crimes: "Intentionally directing attacks against the civilian population as such or against individual civilians not taking part in hostilities".
-Not all states have ratified 1977 Protocol I or the 1998 Rome Statute, but it is an accepted principle of international humanitarian law that the direct targeting of civilians is a breach of the customary laws of war and is binding on all belligerents.
+Chapter III of Protocol I to the Geneva Conventions of 1977 regulates the targeting of civilian objects.
+Under Article 8(2)(b)(i) of the 1988 Rome Statute of the International Criminal Court (ICC Statute), "Intentionally directing attacks against the civilian population as such or against individual civilians not taking part in hostilities" is a war crime.
+Not all states have ratified Protocol I or the ICC Statute, but it is an accepted principle of IHL that the direct targeting of civilians is a breach of the customary laws of war and is binding on all combatants.

-Civilians in modern conflicts
+Civilians in modern warfare

 The actual position of the civilian in modern war remains problematic.
 It is complicated by a number of phenomena, including: